Supply Chain · Windsor

 Exactly what you get

 A supply chain system that operates on JIT time: it ingests EDI releases as they arrive, plans loads against real border-crossing windows, and warns you before a Detroit slot will be missed, while you can still re-time the truck.
 The payoff is fewer five-figure chargebacks and a clean release-to-dock timeline.
-It connects to your ERP (Enterprise Resource Planning), warehouse management system and a warehouse-floor mobile app, and feeds business intelligence dashboards on OEM scorecards.
+It connects to your ERP (Enterprise Resource Planning), warehouse management system and a warehouse-floor mobile app, and feeds business intelligence (BI) dashboards on OEM scorecards.

 How to choose a developer in Windsor